 If you have a die that produces two or more non-generic energy, you may partially spend the die's energy by spinning it down to a face that reflects the unused portion of the die's energy.
-For example, if a die face shows you may use the (11) and another energy to purchase a (11) die that costs two and change the face on the die to a face that shows (11).
+For example, if a die face shows you may use the die and another energy to purchase a die that costs two and change the face on the die to a face that GAME TIP: For dice that provide an ongoing bonus, you can move them into the field as a reminder.
+Just move them to the Used Pile at the end of your turn, or when moving your Used Pile into your bag. shows 4.
 This only applies to symbol dice and not dice that produce generic energy.
 For generic energy dice, any unused portion that is not immediately spent is lost.
 However, you can purchase multiple dice simultaneously to spend a generic die completely.